What is Cognitive Labelling?

 How Language Shapes Emotional Labels:

-Language influences how weexperiences.
+Language influences how we label experiences.

-Russian speakers, who have separate words for light blue (goluboy) and dark blue (siniy), perceive color differences faster than English speakers.
+Russian speakers, who have separate words for light blue (goluboy) and dark blue (siniy), perceive color differences faster than English speakers. (source

 Similarly, cultures with rich emotional vocabularies (e.g., German Schadenfreude) can label subtle feelings that others might overlook.